Wednesday, December 30, 2020

 Man!
 That invisible Hand is better than God.
 Better than logic, empathy, justice, morality, or anything.

 And the guy that made 1 penny per ton of extra profit on recycled used tires from Indonesia back in 1985: he was a genius, (forget that the tax payers spent a 100 million dollar$ getting rid of the dengue fever epidemic that he brought to our shores with the Indonesian mosquitoes.
 There was also a Cholera outbreak caused by “cheap imports”.
 Cholera had been eradicated here for decades before the boat brought it to our shores.
 The economically posited “genius”, the infinitely wise and omniscient God-like force that raises all boats (with its magical invisible hand) is the only way to set policy.
-Now is the time, if any of you disagree, to have the capitalists scream: “Socialism!”
+If you see the sarcasm here and you disagree with any of this, , Now is the time, the capitalists will scream at you: “Socialist!"

 Let us all be like economists; let us assume that we have a boat.
 I recall a discussion about a hypothetical problem discussed between two economists: It was thus: “You are stranded on an island and you are desperate to get off ASAP…” one economist asks the other, “What would you do?”
 The answer from the other economist was, “Well, let us assume that I have a boat.”
 And then he went on at length with lots and lots of details.
 The economists at Goldman Sacks just predicted the unemployment rate for 2021.
 That’s when the pandemic with be over.
 Forget that there is no vaccine now, no one knows how soon there will be one.
 No one knows how much of it can be produced how fast, how many people will need it, how long it might work… But they’ve assumed we’ll have it.